 Our Midland redevelopment project is bringing a number of new health services to the area.

 The family owned and operated GP Super Clinic provides a range of bulk billing services, as well as onsite pharmacy, physiotherapy and Aboriginal health services.
 Next door, major cancer care provider Icon has the capacity to provide treatments to thousands of patients each year.

-The Midland Public Hospital Care, opened in 2015.
-The state-of-the-art facility delivers health care to both private and public patients, including new services such as cancer, intensive and high dependency care to Perth’s eastern suburbs for the first time.
+The Midland Public and Private Hospital opened in 2015 and delivers health care to both private and public patients, including new services such as cancer, intensive and high dependency care to Perth’s eastern suburbs for the first time.

 Nearby, Perth’s only bone and tissue bank, PlusLife, opened in 2018 and in 2019 The Stan and Jean Perron Child Advocacy Centre opened its doors.

 The Curtin University Midland campus accomodates medical nursing, physiotherapy, pharmacy, engineering and business students.

 Located south of the rail line on the eastern edge of The Workshops precinct, the Clayton commercial precinct maintains a strong link with Midland’s retail heart.

 Given its convenient location, the Clayton precinct is undergoing redevelopment for medium to high intensity employment focused use, including a large-format shopping centre, light industrial and retail outlets.
 Nearby, the 14-hectare former Midland Livestock Saleyards is being redeveloped into a retail precinct featuring Western Australia’s largest Bunnings.